TeamReel/teamreel-core-app/kitty-specs/001-sdd-constitutional-foundation/spec.md

 ### User Story 2 - Complete Workflow Operationalization (Priority: P1)

-As a TeamReel developer, I need the full spec→plan→tasks→implement→review→merge workflow to be operationalized with mandatory quality gates so that every feature follows constitutional development practices.
+As a project developer, I need the full spec→plan→tasks→implement→review→merge workflow to be operationalized with mandatory quality gates so that every feature follows constitutional development practices.

 **Why this priority**: Equal P1 because the workflow operationalization is required for any feature development to occur properly.